thoughtbot/maybe_haskell/book/other-types/io/main.md

 not sure, try to manually convert between the two forms.
 The steps required were shown in the do-notation sub-section of the Monad chapter.

-Hopefully, this exercise has you convinced you that while I/O in Haskell may appear confusing at first, things are quite a bit simpler:
+Hopefully, this exercise has convinced you that while I/O in Haskell may appear confusing at first, things are quite a bit simpler:

 - Any function with an `IO` type *represents* an action to be performed
 - Actions are not executed, only combined into larger actions using `(>>=)`